Dawn Moore: First Lady of Maryland

 Moore became the First Lady of Maryland on January 18, 2023, as her husband Wes Moore was inaugurated as governor of Maryland.
 She is the first African-American first lady of the state.
 As first lady, Moore worked with her husband on issues involving military families, mental health, women's economic empowerment, and arts and culture.
+After assuming office, Moore worked with the Maryland State Archives, the Baltimore Museum of Art, the Foundation for Art and Preservation in Embassies, and the Banneker-Douglass-Tubman Museum to decorate the governor's mansion with artwork that reflected the state's diverse population.

-During the 2024 legislative session, she testified for the Families Service Act, a bill allowing companies to give preferential hiring to military spouses.
+During the 2024 legislative session, Moore testified for the Families Service Act, a bill allowing companies to give preferential hiring to military spouses.

 Personal life

 Moore met Wes Moore in Washington, D.C. in 2002.
 They moved to the Riverside community in Baltimore in 2006.
 The couple eloped in Las Vegas while Wes was on a brief leave from Afghanistan and were married by an Elvis impersonator.
 Their official wedding ceremony was held on July 6, 2007.
 They have two children, born 2011 and 2013.

 In late 2008, the Moores moved from Riverside to Guilford, where they lived until Wes Moore's election as governor in 2022.
 They reside in Government House, the official residence of the Maryland governor and First Family in Annapolis, Maryland.

 Moore was diagnosed with multiple sclerosis (MS) in her late twenties.
 She controlled the disease with medication, which she stopped taking once she started having children, and now manages her condition with a strong physical fitness routine, which includes yoga and meditation.
 In March 2023, Moore said that her MS was in remission.

+In November 2025, Moore was inducted into the University of Maryland Alumni Hall of Fame.